Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • It provides better sustainability in case of node failures.

 • You can write your own heuristics scripts to affect votes.
-This is especially useful for complex setups, such as SAP applications.
+This is especially useful for complex setups.

 • It enables you to configure a QNetd server to provide votes for multiple clusters.